 - 1. Student completes standard admission application. - 2.
-Student must identify himself or herself to the Special Populations Office and request accommodations appropriate for his or her disability.
-(Please request packet from Special Populations Office.) - 3.
-Student may be referred to the Special Populations Office by high school officials, community agencies, parents, Central Carolina Community College faculty or staff, or may self-refer.
+Student must identify himself or herself to the Office of Student Accessibility Services and request accommodations appropriate for his or her disability.
+(Please request packet from the Office of Student Accessibility Services.) - 3.
+Student may be referred to the Office of Student Accessibility Services by high school officials, community agencies, parents, Central Carolina Community College faculty or staff, or may self-refer.
 It is the responsibility of the student to request accommodations. - 4.
-Student must provide documentation of the disability for which accommodations are requested.
+Student must provide current documentation (3-5 years) of the disability for which accommodations are requested.
 See cccc/edu/ada for documentation standards. - 5.
-Once documentation is received, the student and special populations coordinator will meet to determine necessary accommodations and complete a service contract. - 6.
-Student completes a Student Schedule Request at the beginning of each semester enrolled, giving the special populations coordinator permission to notify instructors of accommodations. - 7.
-Special populations coordinator sends Accommodations Request form to the student's instructors each term outlining accommodations to which the student is entitled.
+Once documentation is received, the student and coordinator will meet to determine necessary accommodations and complete a service contract. - 6.
+Student completes a Student Schedule Request at the beginning of each semester enrolled as well as anytime their schedule changes, giving the student accessibility coordinator permission to notify instructors of accommodations. - 7.
+Coordinator of Student Accessibility Services sends Accommodations Request form to the student's instructors each term outlining accommodations to which the student is entitled.